gadirom/Metal-Compute-Offscreen-Render-and-Postprocess/README.md

 Thus, a simple starting condition of the system of particles leads to a very complex [emergent](https://en.m.wikipedia.org/wiki/Emergence) behaviour of the system.

 ## Installation
-If you read this from an iPad then download the repo and unzip it.
+If you are reading this from an iPad then download the repo and unzip it.
 Then tap on `Metal particles` file and it will be opened by the Swift Playgrounds app.

 Alternatively, the unzipped file may be placed anywhere on the iPad and then opened via `Locations` menu from the app.